Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Numerical results for the two-population Kuramoto-Sakaguchi model

 \section{Numerical results for the two-population Kuramoto-Sakaguchi model}

 To numerically integrate the two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} we prepare the initial conditions such that population $P_1$ is synchronised with initial phase $\theta_1^{(1)}=\theta_2^{(1)}=\dots=\theta_N^{(1)}=\psi_1=0$ and population $P_2$ is desynchronised with initial phases uniformly sampled from $[-\pi,\pi]$.
-We employ the MATLAB \texttt{ode45} Runge-Kutta method to integrate \eqref{eq:abrams_1}--\eqref{eq:abrams_2} with relative and absolute tolerances set to $2.2 \, 10^{-8}$.
-To prevent an eventual formation of small clusters due to finite-size sample errors in the native frequencies \cite{PeterPikovsky18,FialkowskiEtAl23}, we draw the two sets of $N$ native frequencies $\omega^\pop$ equiprobably.
+We employ MATLAB's Runge-Kutta method \texttt{ode45} to integrate \eqref{eq:abrams_1}--\eqref{eq:abrams_2} with relative and absolute tolerances of $2.2 \, 10^{-8}$.
+To prevent an eventual formation of small clusters due to finite-size sample errors in the native frequencies \cite{PeterPikovsky18, FialkowskiEtAl23} and to ensure that both populations are exactly the same , we draw the two sets of $N$ native frequencies $\omega^\mypop$ equiprobably.
 We show results for chimera states with $K=100$, $\kappa=60$ and $\lambda=\pi/2-0.075$.
-For these parameters the evolution equations \eqref{eq:babyadler1}--\eqref{eq:babyadler2} support a stable synchronised solution with constant mean-field variables.
+For these parameters, the evolution equations \eqref{eq:babyadler1}--\eqref{eq:babyadler2_2} support a stable synchronised solution with constant mean-field variables.